-but the teaching of the Lord remains for ever.'
+but the teaching of the Lord remains for ever."

-And that is the teaching of the good news which has been
+And that is the teaching of the good news which has been told to you.

-- 2 told to you.
-Now that you have done with all malice, all deceit- - fulness, insincerity, jealous feelings, and all backbiting, like newly born infants, crave pure spiritual milk, so that you may - 3 be enabled by it to grow until you attain salvation since 'you - 4 have found by experience that the Lord is kind.'
-Come to him, then, as to a living stone, rejected, indeed, by men, but in God's - 5 eyes choice and precious; and, as living stones, form yourselves into a spiritual house, to be a consecrated priesthood, for the offering of spiritual sacrifices that will be acceptable to God - 6 through Jesus Christ.
-For there is a passage of scripture that runs - and those who believe in him will have no cause for shame.'
+- 2 Now that you have done with all malice, all deceitfulness, insincerity, - 2 jealous feelings, and all backbiting, like newly born infants, crave pure spiritual milk, so that you may be enabled by it to grow until you attain

+- 3 salvation since "you have found by experience that the Lord is kind." - 4 Come to him, then, as to a living stone, rejected, indeed, by men, but in - 5 God's eyes choice and precious; and, as living stones, form yourselves into a spiritual house, to be a consecrated priesthood, for the offering of spiritual sacrifices that will be acceptable to God through Jesus Christ. - 6 For there is a passage of scripture that runs -

-'See, I am placing in Zion a choice and precious cornerstone;
+"See, I am placing in Zion a choice and precious corner-stone; And those who believe in him will have no cause for shame."

-- 7 It is to you, then, who believe in him that he is precious, but to those who do not believe he is 'a stone which, though rejected by the builders, has now itself become the corner- - 8 stone,' and 'a stumbling-block, and a rock which will prove a hindrance.'
-They stumble because they do not accept the - 9 message.
+- 7 It is to you, then, who believe in him that he is precious, but to those who do not believe he is "a stone which, though rejected by the builders, - has now itself become the corner-stone," and "a stumbling-block, and a rock which will prove a hindrance."
+They stumble because they do - 9 not accept the message.
 This was the fate destined for them.
-But you are 'a chosen people, a royal priesthood, a consecrated nation, God's own people,' entrusted with the proclamation of the goodness of him who called you out of darkness into his wonderful light.

-Once you were 'not a people,' but now you are 'God's people'; once you 'had not found mercy,' but now you 'have found mercy.'
+But you are "a chosen people, a royal priesthood, a consecrated nation, God's own people," entrusted with the proclamation of the goodness of him who - 10 called you out of darkness into his wonderful light.
+Once you were "not a people," but now you are "God's people"; once you "had not found mercy," but now you "have found mercy."